utkdigitalinitiatives/Automated-Ingest-for-Continuing-Publications/README.md

 7a.
 Is the OCR for the tif (OPTIONAL).
 Readme more https://www.ibm.com/support/knowledgecenter/ca/SSEPGG_9.7.0/com.ibm.db2.luw.admin.dm.doc/doc/r0004663.html

 8. Original.pdf (OPTIONAL) is the PDF that was originally created and not accessibly compliant for online access.
+8a.
+ORIGINAL_EDITED.pdf, in case changes were made to the ORIGINAL.pdf but aren't suitable for online viewing (like PDF/UA).
 9. PDF generated for display (this is the PDF-UA accessible version)
 10. YAML file to generate MODS for book object.
 11. 3_errors is the folder where collection level will be moved to when an error is detected.